At a Glance

 NOTE: These parks in Elkton are subject to flooding and some or all may be closed after heavy rains.
 Call before visiting to ask if the parks are open.

-East and West Meadow Parks (aka John P. Stanley Park), Eder Park, Hatchery Park, and Howard’s Pond Recreation Area are adjoining parks owned and managed by the Town of Elkton in northeastern Cecil County.
+West Meadow Park (aka John P. Stanley Park), East Meadow Park (aka Evans McKinney Park), Eder Park, Hatchery Park, and Howard’s Pond Recreation Area (aka Cow Pond) are adjoining parks owned by the Town of Elkton in northeastern Cecil County.
+Another nearby town park is Marina Park.
 The parks, constituting over 250 acres in all, lie in the floodplain of the Big Elk Creek, and contain prime habitat for a large variety of waterfowl, waders, shorebirds, and passerines.
 The parkland is a remarkable natural area right in the heart of the historic town of Elkton, founded in 1694.

 Howard Pond Recreation Area (aka Cow Pond) is on Main Street, north of Big Elk Creek, and adjacent to East Meadow Park and Hatchery Pond.
 Howard Pond cannot be reached on foot from either of these areas since there is no foot-bridge over Big Elk Creek.
 The open waters of the pond are good for waterfowl in winter; and swallows and swifts hunt over the pond in summer.
-There is a reforested area and old field adjacent to the pond.
 Herons and egrets like to hang out here as well.
+There is a reforested area and old field adjacent to the pond; this section is good for passerines in spring and fall.
+In bygone days, the pond was used by townspeople to water their dairy cows.

 Birdlife:

 Nesting Pine Warblers, Black-and-white Warblers, and Chipping Sparrows can be found in the large pines near the parking area for East Meadow Park.
+This gives you a good opportunity to learn to distinguish the similar-sounding songs of Pine Warbler and Chipping Sparrow, side-by-side.
 Check the pond near the East Meadow parking area for passerines that associate with water, such as Belted Kingfisher and Common Yellowthroat.
 Prothonotary Warblers nest along the Big Elk Creek near the Mason-Dixon Trail that connects East Meadow and Hatchery Parks, and it is also a good spot for flycatchers and vireos in spring and summer, and Hermit Thrushes in winter.

 At Hatchery Park, herons, egrets, and occasional shorebirds can be found in the former fish propagation ponds.
 Also found here are flycatchers, swallows, warblers, and vireos.